chrishrtmn/exampel-nextjs-commerce/README.md

 ## To Do

-1. Bind state between products and images
+1. Bind state between products and image thumbnails
-2. Configure react-progressive-images
+2. Configure and lazyload react-progressive-images
+3. Sticky image on mobile view
-3. Add Framer Motion transitions
+4. Add Framer Motion transitions